Upper bounds on charging power and tangible advantage in quantum batteries

-The above analysis suggests that we can potentially achieve a quadratic scaling without global interactions!
+Despite lacking globally interacting charger, how did we achieve quadratic scaling?
+This can be explained as follows.
+The charger variance $\Delta H_C^2$, computed with respect to the evolved states, is superextensive (inset of Fig. \ref{fig:scaling}).
+An initial state evolves into highly nonclassical states involving significant quantum correlations, and the variance grows superlinearly, even though the bare Hamiltonian satisfies the thermodynamic consistency condition.
+In the charger, as $\beta$ increases, $\Delta H^2_C$ grows increasingly superlinear, indicating the quantum origin of such superextensivity.
+This, combined with the superextensive variance of $H_B$ is the origin of the quantum advantage.
+This suggests that we can potentially achieve a quadratic scaling without global interactions!
 Moreover, the 2-local coupling discussed in this model is also experimentally friendly compared to the fragile global interactions.
-Together, this sounds sensational, but we need further analysis to verify.
-In the next section, a series of different scenarios are considered to understand the import of the power bounds.
+Together, this sounds sensational.
+This requires further analysis.
+Now, a series of different scenarios are considered below to understand the import of the power bounds.